Serpentine Prison: Release and promotion

 Serpentine Prison was first announced by Berninger on Instagram on October 18, 2019, the day after he released his song "Walking on a String" featuring Phoebe Bridgers.
 The album was officially announced on May 20, 2020, with a scheduled release date for October 2, 2020.
 The album's title track was released the same day as a single.
 "Distant Axis" was released as a single on July 17, 2020.
 A third single, "One More Second", was released on September 10, 2020.
 The album's release date was pushed back to October 16, 2020.
 Berninger performed "One More Second" on The Late Show with Stephen Colbert on October 22, 2020.

-A deluxe edition of the album, featuring four covers and two new original songs, was released digitally on March 12, 2021.
+A deluxe edition of the album, featuring four cover versions and two new original songs, was released digitally on March 12, 2021.
 The bonus tracks were previously only available on the limited-edition double vinyl issue of the album, which was released the same day as the standard edition.
 The four covers include The Velvet Underground's "European Son", Bettye Swann's "Then You Can Tell Me Goodbye", Morphine's "In Spite of Me", and Eddie Floyd's "Big Bird".